demisto/content/Packs/Logzio/Integrations/Logzio/README.md

 ## Commands
 ---
-You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 1. logzio-search-logs
 2. logzio-get-logs-by-rule-id